Wright, New York: History

 The Town of Wright, in Schoharie County, New York, traces its origins to the early 18th century.
 Settlement began in 1735 with the arrival of the Jacob Becker family.
 In 1772, Johannus Becker built a stone house that remains standing.
 This house holds historical importance due to an attack on July 26, 1782, by Tories and Native Americans during the American Revolutionary War, which the Becker family successfully defended.

 Geography

 According to the United States Census Bureau, the town has a total area of 28.7 sqmi, of which 28.6 sqmi is land and 0.1 sqmi (0.24%) is water.

 The northern town line is the border of Schenectady County and the eastern town boundary is the border of Albany County.
 The western town line is partly defined by the Louse Kill, a tributary of the Fox Creek.

-New York State Route 146 intersects New York State Route 443, both east– west highways near Gallupville in Wright.
-The intersection is the western terminus of NY-146.
+New York State Route 146 (NY 146) intersects New York State Route 443 (NY 443), both east–west highways near Gallupville in Wright.
+The intersection is the western terminus of NY 146.